 When Order is Processed: All shares will be purchased at the NAV per share (plus applicable sales charges, if any) next determined after the respective Fund receives your application or request in good order.
 All requests received in good order by each Fund before 4:00 p.m.
+(Eastern Time) will be processed on that same day.
+Requests received after 4:00 p.m.
 (Eastern Time) will be processed on the next business day.